YuxiLing/splean/README.md

 # Limitations
 1. `xsimp` tactic can be slow for big heap entailments
 2. We only support `for` and `while` loops.
 Recursion is not supported (yet)
-3. We only support programs written in an SSA-normal form
+3. We only support programs in an SSA-normal form